software-mansion/react-native-gesture-handler/docs/docs/api/components/swipeable.md

 ### `onSwipeableOpen`

 method that is called when action panel gets open (either right or left).
+Takes swipe direction as an argument.

 ### `onSwipeableClose`

 method that is called when action panel is closed.
+Takes swipe direction as an argument.

 ### `onSwipeableLeftWillOpen`